-29 Investments 2.1(1).
+30 Investments 2.1(1).

-- 3.4 The PRA expects that when firms invest in asset structures or other investments where the risk exposure is dependent on the performance of underlying assets (including securitisations, openended investment companies and derivatives), they should also include the risks of these underlying assets within the scope of their investment risk management framework. - 3.5 As part of measuring their risks, the PRA expects firms to quantify, under a range of scenarios, the potential impact of investment risks crystallising on their solvency position and their ability to pay policyholders, before and after management actions.
-Firms are expected to identify scenarios that would cause these risks to crystallise, and to identify and analyse potential risk management actions, in response to stress scenarios. - 3.6 Firms' investment risk monitoring should cover, but not be limited to: - changes in the value and volatility of their investment portfolios and individual assets and the firm's ongoing ability to monitor these; - changes in the characteristics of the assets held (eg changes in the credit quality); - changes in the value or characteristics of underlying exposures on which the performance of the asset(s) invested in depend; - changes in the external environment which may affect the security of assets; - breaches of internal quantitative limits for assets and exposures (see paragraph 3.10 of this SS); - concentrations of single risks in the investment portfolio (eg counterparty, asset class, geographical industry or sector); and - changes to the firm's risk profile which may lead to asset-liability mismatch. - 3.7 The board and any relevant sub-committees of the board should receive appropriate, accurate and timely management information on the firm's investment risks.
+- concentrations of single risks in the investment portfolio (eg counterparty, asset class, geographical industry or sector); and - changes to the firm's risk profile that may lead to asset-liability mismatch.

+3.6A The PRA expects that, in their monitoring of investment risks, firms should also consider the impact of concentrations on the solvency position, including concentrations on the amount of MA benefit claimed.
+Monitoring of concentrations should include the impact of the crystallisation of single risks (as set out in paragraph 3.6 of this SS) on the MA benefit.

+3.7 The board and any relevant sub-committees of the board should receive appropriate, accurate and timely management information on their firm's investment risks.
 This management information should be provided, at a minimum, whenever the board or relevant committee meets to review the investment strategy, internal investment limits or investment risks.
-Firms are reminded of the requirement to at least ensure that their investment risk management feeds in to their ORSA process and report,30 and the PRA expects firms to pay particular attention to this where investment risk is assessed to be a key risk currently facing the firm or likely to face the firm in the future. - 3.8 The PRA reminds firms of the requirements of Investments 5.2(1).
+Firms are reminded of the requirement to at least ensure that their investment risk management feeds in to their ORSA process and report,31 and the PRA expects a firm to pay particular attention to this where investment risk is assessed to be a key risk currently facing the firm or likely to face the firm in the future.

+3.8 The PRA reminds firms of the requirements of Investments 5.2(1).
 Where firms have hedged risks with derivatives and similar commitments, the PRA expects firms to be able to monitor the effectiveness of any hedge in mitigating the relevant risk exposure, and take remedial action in the event that it becomes less effective.
-The PRA notes that the requirements of Investments 5.2(1) apply to derivatives and quasi-derivatives, and as such, firms may only invest in such instruments where it contributes to a reduction of risks or facilitates efficient portfolio management.31
+The PRA notes that the requirements of Investments 5.2(1) apply to derivatives and quasi-derivatives, and as such, firms may only invest in such instruments where it contributes to a reduction of risks or facilitates efficient portfolio management.32

-Investments 2.1(1).
-An example of a quasi-derivative is a long dated interest rate swap repackaged as a bond.

 3.9 The PRA expects firms to pay particular attention to the measurement and control of credit spread and default risk (including credit transition downgrade/upgrade risk).
-In particular, the PRA expects firms that outsource credit risk assessments to have sufficient in-house expertise to appropriately monitor the risks associated with this practice, and reminds firms of their obligations under Article 259(4) of the Delegated Regulation.
-Where firms internally assign credit ratings for unrated assets, firms are reminded of the PRA's expectations as set out in SS3/17.
+In particular, the PRA expects firms that outsource credit risk assessments to have sufficient in-house expertise to appropriately monitor the risks associated with this practice, and reminds firms of their obligations under Article 259(4) of the Commission Delegated Regulation (EU) 2015/35.
+Where firms internally assign credit ratings for unrated assets, they are reminded of the PRA's expectations as set out in SS3/17.